It was early enough that dawn had barely begun when Jonah Skylar began his adventure.

 "What are you doing here?" he asked, trying to sound tough and hoping he didn't fail too miserably.
 Judging by Lucy's snort, he guessed that he had not managed very well.

-"Saw you leaving this mornin' while takin' the sheep out to pasture," she replied casually.
+"Saw you leavin' this mornin' when I was out for a walk," she replied casually.
 "Wondered what you were doin' wanderin' off by yerself, and decided to follow you."
 She grinned at him, and he resisted the urge to grit his teeth.
 When she reached down to pick up the sandwich he had dropped earlier and took a bite out of his food, however, he snapped.

 He grabbed the sandwich out of her hands and, using his haughtiest voice to contrast her rough, clipped speech, replied, "If you must know, there's been a prophecy made and I'm going to save the world."
 He glared at her, before turning up his nose and continuing.
 "You are not invited on this quest, however, so I would appreciate it if you would kindly go home and stop stealing my food.
 As a future hero, I need to be sure to keep my strength up so I won't be able to share any food with you.
 In addition, I cannot be distracted at a crucial moment by you getting into trouble, as there will likely be all sorts of mad beasts and monsters coming after me as soon as the enemy realizes who I am.
 I need to be able to concentrate fully on the task at hand."

-"Course I were there," she said, now chewing on a fingernail as she glanced at him thoughtfully.
+"Course I were there," she said, now chewing on a fingernail as she glanced at him thoughtfully through short, dark hair.
 "Now, d'you really intend to go off and save the world?"
 A contemplative look crossed her face.
 "D'you even know what you're supposed to be savin' the world from, anyway, or where you're supposed to be doin' this savin'?"

 In order to avoid answering the second, somewhat embarrassing question, Jonah ignored it entirely.
 "Of course I plan to save the world," he said archly, his nose still in the air.
 "Prophecies are generally rather difficult to break, and the lady last night was very specific in her words.
 It would be dishonorable of me not to set out to do my duty."
 He wished Lucy would stop looking at him like he was one of the little children who liked to play in the village square on nice days, pretending to slay dragons and rescue princesses.
 He had always thought those games were silly, anyway, and had not participated in them even when he was a little child.
 Perfecting his mother's mince pie recipe and creating his own recipe for delicious raisin bread had always appealed to him much more than pretending to fight monsters, but what choice did he have with a prophecy over his head?